yangli-io/data-miner/README.md

 This tool is simple to use and follows some of the $http syntax you see with front-end frameworks such as AngularJS.
 To traverse through the dom, it uses jQuery's syntax

+##Why I created this

+I like to mine data from the internet, for most modern websites that can be done easily by using their APIs.
+With older sites this is much harder so I created data-miner. data-miner uses the syntax frontend engineers might be familiar with.
+Data mine fetches the data and then uses jquery to find the dom elements containing the data.
+It's really simple give it a try today!

 ##Install
 ````
 npm install data-miner